orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Need to explicitely specify, needs to be smart as to not accedentially run something like rm -rf on the whole directory, if the user is for instance rewriting something like speculatable rm -rf SOME_DIR and removes SOME_DIR. -> Perhaps after a change need to reflag as interpretable.
 	- Needs to know when to cache the results, if they're IO or nondeterministic?

+- Different levels of trust of whether to execute the code.
+(Who's the author, run the code as them on my pc, so the @player is set)

 - Different levels of execution.
 	- [FULL RUNTIME] Say we run classes because we flag them as `initializer`?
 Then we execute all code inside. (actual execution)
 		- [OPTIONALLY PARTIAL] But we also want to support large functions just partially running them and storing the partial stuff and showing that off.
 Even just normal interpretation.